Stamford, Connecticut: Municipal government

-Stamford is predominantly Democratic but not nearly as heavily Democratic as Connecticut's more urban cities like Bridgeport and New Haven.
-In 2008, Democrat Barack Obama received 64.06% of the city vote to Republican John McCain's 35.35%.

 Stamford is governed via the strong-mayor form of the mayor-council system.
 The city's legislative body is called the Board of Representatives.
 The forty members of the Board of Representatives are elected from twenty districts, with each district electing two representatives every four years, concurrent with the Mayor's term.

+As of 2026, the Board of Representatives consists of forty Democrats.

+Democrat Caroline Simmons is Stamford's current mayor.

+State and federal representation

+Connecticut General Assembly

+Stamford is represented in the Connecticut General Assembly by three senators and seven representatives.